temporalio/sdk-python/README.md

 generated via `poe gen-protos`.
 Tests can be run for protobuf version 3 by setting the `TEMPORAL_TEST_PROTO3` env var to `1` prior to running tests.

 Do not commit `poetry.lock` or `pyproject.toml` changes.
-To go back from this downgrade, restore `pyproject.toml` and run `poetry update protobuf grpcio-tools`.
+To go back from this downgrade, restore both of those files and run `poetry install --no-root --all extras`.

 For a less system-intrusive approach, you can (note this approach [may have a bug](https://github.com/temporalio/sdk-python/issues/543)):
 ```shell